widberg/widberg-defs/README.md

 ### Overview

-This project is a clean-room implementation of defs.h from the Hex-Rays decompiler sdk, which defines common functions, types, attributes, etc... used in the decompiler output.
+This project is an alternative implementation of defs.h from the Hex-Rays decompiler sdk, which defines common functions, types, attributes, etc... used in the decompiler output.
 The Hex-Rays identifiers are used for compatibility, but the implementations are original work.
 This header is intended to be used with the https://github.com/widberg/llvm-project-widberg-extensions project and relies on extensions exposed by the compiler; however, you are free to modify it to suit your needs if you are using a different compiler.
 We try to use compiler builtins and the freestanding C standard library where possible as opposed to implementing things ourselves.
 The header should work with both C and C++.
 I wrote most of this on a plane using my phone, so there are probably some bugs.
 Please open an issue/pull request if you find any.

 ### Usage